datumorphism/datumorphism.github.io/content/reading/elements-of-statistics.md

 subtitle: "by Ruth Bernstein and Stephen Bernstein"
 speaker: "Lei Ma"
 author: Lei Ma
-comments: true
 types:
-- 'book'
+- book
 category:
 - theory
-tag:
+tags:
+- statistics
-- 'statistics'
+- basics
 summary: The basics and all of modern statistics
 status: 80%
 references: